-Separate financial statements are provided for governmental funds, proprietary funds, fiduciary funds and similar component units, and major component units.
-However, the fiduciary funds are not included in the district-wide statements.
+Separate financial statements are provided for governmental funds, proprietary funds, and similar component units, and major component units.
 Major individual governmental funds and major individual enterprise funds are reported as separate columns in the fund financial statements.

-The district-wide financial statements (A-1 and A-2) include the statement of net position and the statement of activities.
-These statements report financial information of the District as a whole excluding the fiduciary activities.
-All inter-fund activity, excluding the fiduciary funds, has been eliminated in the statement of activities.
+The government-wide financial statements (A-1 and A-2) include the statement of net position and the statement of activities.
+These statements report financial information of the District as a whole.
+All inter-fund activity, has been eliminated in the statement of activities.
 Individual funds are not displayed but the statements distinguish governmental activities as generally supported through taxes and user fees.

-Notes to Financial Statements (continued) For the year ended December 31, 2020
+Notes to Financial Statements (continued) For the year ended December 31, 2021

-C. District Wide and Fund Financial Statements (continued)
+C. Government Wide and Fund Financial Statements (continued)